 “We’re extremely grateful to Waverly for her amazing work and dedication,” commented CED Dean Jennifer Wolch.
 “She has created an internationally respected archive that has set the worldwide standard for arrangement and description of architectural and landscape architectural archives.
 Her legacy is a collection that stands as a tremendously valuable intellectual and design legacy”

 Waverly will retire this coming June, although she will remain active in her support of the Archives.
 To be able to carry on the extraordinary work of the Archives, you can make a gift in honor of Waverly by contributing to the Environmental Design Archive Fund.
-Contact Gail Stanley at firstname.lastname@example.org or (510) 643-1105 to inquire about how to make a gift.
+To make a donation to the archive fund, visit the online donation page, or contact Gail Stanley at email@example.com or (510) 643-1105.